Click below to see link to interactive map, with hours.

-In May, the Des Moines based National Pork Producers Council (NPCC) contacted governor Christie and instructed him not to let the bill become law.
-The bill to ban the inhumane caging of pregnant sows passed the legislature overwhelmingly in the spring, by votes of 60 - 5 in the Assembly and 29 - 4 in the state Senate.
+In May, the Des Moines based National Pork Producers Council (NPCC) contacted governor Christie and instructed him to not let the bill become law.
+The bill to ban the inhumane caging of pregnant sows passed the New Jersey legislature overwhelmingly in the spring, by votes of 60 - 5 in the Assembly and 29 - 4 in the state Senate.

 The 2' x 7' cages for breeding sows are too narrow to permit the animals to turn around freely.
 They are widely regarded as inhumane confinement.
 Supporting the assembly and Senate vote, a survey of New Jerseyans (Mason-Dixie) has 91% in favor of ending the practice, 4% opposed.